jqnatividad/qsv/docs/PERFORMANCE.md

 If you need to maximize performance - use the nightly builds.
 If you prefer a "safer", rock-solid experience, use the stable builds.

-If you want to really squeeze every little bit of performance from qsv, build it locally like how the Nightly Release Builds are built.
+If you want to really squeeze every little bit of performance from qsv, build it locally like how the Nightly Release Builds are built, with the additional step of optimizing the build to your machine's CPU by setting `RUSTFLAGS='-C target-cpu=native'`.
 Doing so will ensure CPU features are tailored to your hardware and you're using the latest Rust nightly.
 For example, on Ubuntu 22.04 LTS Linux: